What is Kubernetes?

 We take a look at the open source platform powering containerisation at scale

-With containerisation, all of the elements that create an application, including runtimes, libraries, config files and binaries, are combined together in one place - a container.
-Because all dependencies are all in one place, the container can be picked up and moved from place-to-place, without anything being impacted.
-For example, it can be moved from a cloud to an on-premise environment and vice versa, without the running of them being affected.
+The process of containerisation involves placing all the elements that create an app - from runtimes, config files, libraries and runtimes - are merged in one place known as a container.
+Since all the dependencies are in a single location, the container itself can be taken and moved from location to location without anything being affected.
+The container, for example, can be moved from an on-prem to a cloud environment, and the other way around, without the performance of the application, being severely impacted.

-These containers can link together to create an entire back-end experience, even if they're not in the same place.
-That's because they can communicate between each other across environments to create a complete application, without having to employ a single virtualised environment or operating system.
+Containers can also link up together to create a full back-end experience, even if these containers aren’t in the exact same location.
+This is because these entities can communicate with one another across environments to create a complete application without having to employ a single virtualised environment or operating system.